CLPidgeon/projectstreamthree/README.md

-Last updated 17/10/2017
+Last updated 24/10/2017

 # The Ice Hockey Site

 ## Overview

 ### What is this site for?
 The aim of the site is to eventually be the first website UK ice hockey fans visit when online.
+The aim is to get fans interacting with the site through the fantasy league, blog and forum.

 ### What does it do?
 The main point of the website is the fantasy ice hockey league, here users compete by creating their own rosters and earning